 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.

 Financial liabilities are classified as financial liabilities at amortised cost if they are incurred for the purpose of repurchasing in the near term.
-Gains or losses on liabilities held for trading are recognised in the statement of profit or loss.
+This category also includes derivative financial instruments entered into by the